 The original Pavilion was built in 1989 from materials donated by Mr. & Mrs. Ben Abbot.
 At that time the Pavilion was a simple cement floor with roof, and totem pole and was used as a place to hold meetings, community pot luck dinners and dancing on Saturday nights.
 In 2004 the Board of Director planned to enclose and finish the Pavilion as a community center.
 Many volunteers and tradesmen donated their time and expertise to finishing the building.
 The Pavilion was completed in the Spring of 2004 with Association Member donations of a refrigerator, stove and microwave.

 There are two (2) community private docks at the Pavilion with four (4) assigned boat slips.

-Today the Pavilion building will hold 125 people and has 14 tables and 125 chairs available for use.
+Today the Pavilion building, located at 8400 Cheyenne, will hold 125 people and has 14 tables and 125 chairs available for use.
 The Pavilion has windows, heat and restrooms and outside there is a basketball court, swing set, slide, monkey bars, jungle gym, and tire romp.
 There is one small charcoal grill and picnic tables.

 Cedar Point Park

 Cedar Point is an Association park with a swing set, slide, volleyball net, spring horse and picnic tables.
 The park has two (2) community private docks on the north side, and six 6) community private docks on the south side, providing 16 assigned boat slips.

 Shady Oaks Park